-Most of these wars, large or small, have been met with opposition from veterans’ peace groups.
+Most of these wars, large or small, have been met with opposition from veterans peace groups.
 In the 1960s and early 1970s, Vietnam Veterans Against the War was a powerful force in the popular opposition to the American war in Vietnam.
-And Veterans for Peace, along with About Face: Veterans Against the War remain outspoken against America’s militarism and participation in wars in the Middle East and elsewhere.
+And Veterans for Peace, along with About Face: Veterans Against the War, remains outspoken against America’s militarism and participation in wars in the Middle East and elsewhere.

 Were he alive today, I believe my grandfather would surely express indignation that American leaders continue to send the young to fight and die in wars throughout the world.

 Still, I like to imagine my grandfather smiling had he lived to witness some of the activities that will take place this Nov.
-11: Veterans for Peace joins other peace organizations in Washington, D.C. and in cities around the U.S. and the world, marching behind banners that read “Observe Armistice Day, Wage Peace!”
+11: Veterans for Peace will join other peace organizations in Washington, D.C., and in cities around the U.S. and the world, marching behind banners that read “Observe Armistice Day, wage peace!”